-Australia has produced a number of fine women directors including Jane Campion, Gillian Armstrong and Jocelyn Moorhouse.
-From her childhood, Moorhouse had been fascinated with narrative techniques an...
+Australia has produced a number of fine women directors including Jane Campion, Gillian Armstrong and Jocelyn Moorhouse. <p> From her childhood, Moorhouse had been fascinated with narrative tech...

 Short premiered at Sixth International Festival of Films by Women Directors; success led to a book adaptation and later a 12-part TV series for which Moorhouse and her husband, P J Hogan wrote episodes